Railway stock: Texmaco Rail shares up 18% in 5 days; worth a buy after Q4 results? - BusinessToday

-Shares of Texmaco Rail & Engineering Ltd have climbed 18 per cent in the past five sessions. yet the railway stock is down 17 per cent in 2025 so far.
+Shares of Texmaco Rail & Engineering Ltd have climbed 18 per cent in the past five sessions.
+Yet the railway stock is down 17 per cent in 2025 so far.
 Brokerages noted that the wagon maker managed to clock 18 per cent year-on-year (YoY) jump in Q4 consolidated revenue despite continued wheelset availability issues.
 One-off provisions led to profit falling 12 per cent YoY, they said.

 For the quarter, Texmaco Rail dispatched 2,597 wagons, taking its FY25 wagon dispatches to 10,612 at the consolidated level.
 Texmaco Rail ended the year with an order book of Rs 7,000 crore, which was 1.4 times book-to-bill ratio.